-One of the most important aspects of any divorce or separation is how to handle caring for your children.
+One of the most important aspects of any divorce or separation is how to handle caring for your children and calculating child support in California.
 The court will consider a number of factors to determine who has custody of your children and for what period of time.
 After that has been set and ordered by the judge, the matter of support will be discussed.

 Child support is in essence a very simple concept – even if the children’s parents are no longer together, both share some responsibility for caring for their children.
 There are many factors that come into play when determining how much of the support each parent carries.
 The transition from a couple to two separate individuals will include many changes, all of which will have some influence – large or small – in how child custody and child support are determined.
 This means there are several nuances to the process of child support, and a number of factors to consider.